mstksg/inCode/copy/entries/control-intro.md

 ### Simple Improvements

-Still, this system isn't perfect ... sometimes, if you forget to feed your elevator boy and he will overshoot unpredictably.
+Still, this system isn't perfect ... sometimes, if you forget to feed your elevator boy, he will overshoot unpredictably.
 No big deal.
 You attach some [very simple electronics][snapcircuits] to your elevator shaft so that a *red* light comes on if the elevator is too low, a *blue* light comes on if it's too high, and a *green* light if it's just right.